PlanTL-GOB-ES/NegEx-MES/README.md

 	1	cáncer	"El paciente no presenta cáncer ni anemia"	Negated	negPhrases

-### Execution via JAR file
+## Execution via JAR file
 --------------------------

 The smn.jar file allows to execute *NegEx-MES* directly from a terminal such as cmd, terminator, etc.
-To do this, write the following command line (from the directory where smn.jar is located):
+To do this, write the following command line from `mn/main/smn.jar`, the directory where smn.jar is located:

 <pre>
 java -jar smn.jar [options]